longtran1904/cs519-sp25/homework1/HW-1.md

 cd linux-5.15.0
 ```

 Then run the installation script.

-Note, this is only for the first time installation of the kernel.
+**Note, this script can be run only for the first time installation of the kernel.**
+This script also installs a bunch of debian related packages required for compilation.
+The overall process can
+take more than 30 to 40 minutes.
 ```
 ../compile_os_slow.sh
 ```